 First of all, welcome to The Netherlands!

-Despite what you may have heard about the government’s past decision to reduce an enticing expat tax benefit, and about what Amsterdam’s new leaders have proposed to alleviate the tourist trap that is the city centre, the Dutch like tourists and expats in general.
+Despite what you may have heard about the government’s plans to reduce the enticing expat tax benefit, and about what Amsterdam is doing to alleviate the tourist trap that is the city centre, the Dutch like tourists and expats in general.

 You are the spice in the dull Dutch food, the stroop in our wafel, if you will.